 The state's goals for natural resources focus on protection of natural resources through conservation and conscientious development practices.
 Comprehensive plans must include one or more goals that further the state's goals for natural resource conservation and policies to support each goal.
 Each municipality should develop natural resource goals and policies that are appropriate to its context, significant natural resources, and development expectations.
-Some municipalities may choose to have a single, over-arching goal for natural resource protection, while others may choose to provide a goal for each type of natural resource.
+Some municipalities may choose to have a single, over-arching goal for natural resource.
 Either option is acceptable, and the community should determine which method will best serve the community's natural resource protection priorities.